barrywire/next-tailwind/README.md

-# Next Basic Frontend - Tailwind CSS
+# Next Tailwind

-This repository contains a basic template of a create-next-app that comes with the following packages out of the box:
+The repository is a nifty starter pack for all Next.js and Tailwind CSS projects.
+It contains the following packages and installations out of the box:

 1. [NextJs](https://github.com/vercel/next.js/tree/canary/packages/create-next-app)
 2. [Tailwind CSS](https://tailwindcss.com/)